tyy130/openai-responses-starter-app/README.md

 - \`GOOGLE_CLIENT_ID\` / \`GOOGLE_CLIENT_SECRET\`: Google Workspace integration credentials.

 For detailed deployment instructions, refer to the internal \`DEPLOY_HOSTINGER.md\` or contact the platform engineering team.
+## Automated Agents (.github)

+GenTel™ includes a suite of automated GitHub Agents to ensure system reliability and maintenance:

+- **CI Agent**: Validates every push and pull request to ensure the codebase remains stable and buildable.
+- **Rescue Agent**: A scheduled health check (every 6 hours) that monitors database connectivity, OpenAI API status, and environment health.
+- **Auto-Maintenance Agent**: A weekly maintenance routine that synchronizes database schemas, audits security dependencies, and verifies production builds.

+These agents are located in `.github/workflows/` and powered by specialized scripts in `scripts/`.
 ---

 *Proprietary and Confidential.
 For internal use by TacticDev personnel only.*